 No problem for her getting on the bus.
 I am so glad, it would be very tough to have to force her on.

-Waiting for the bus to come...can't believe that seven years ago (6yrs and 7months) I wasn't even a mom yet.
+Waiting for the bus to come...can't believe that seven years ago (6yrs and 7 months) I wasn't even a mom yet.
 And now three are doing the early morning walk to the bus stop. waaaa!!

 ... and this is the hissyfit the littlest one threw when she was told she was not going to able to go on the big yellow school bus.
 She asks every day at breakfast if she can go on the school bus....umm NO I can't "lose" all my children that quickly".
-I would cry for forever...well maybe just a couple weeks who knows a day or two...
+I would cry forever...well maybe just a couple weeks who knows a day or two...

-So when we got home I gave Danielle a lunch bag to make her feel included, and she was tickled pink.(even put a nectarine inside).
-It went with us the whole day...to the Doctor appointment, to a birthday party and then to the lab for some blood work.
+So when we got home I gave Danielle a lunch bag to make her feel included, and she was tickled pink. (even put a nectarine inside).
+It went with us the whole day...to the Doctor's appointment, to a birthday party, and then to the lab for some blood work.
 It was REALLY nice doing all that with only her.
-She is generally a dream to take anyways, but without the other ones it was all so easy.
-Everything seems to be going good with the baby, heart beat at 142 (average is between 120 and 180) so I can't tell from that if I need to get some pink or blue sleepers yet.
-The only thing my iron is really low (92 is the count if that means anything ) my doctor even got his secretary to phone me the following day to remind me to take my iron pills.
-I thought there was something really wrong as I had come home to a message on the machine to call the doctors office...always a message that increases heart rhythm slightly, and then she just wanted to remind me to take my pills.
-Am I getting old or crazy or what, when my Doctor phones to REMIND me ....I will make more of an effort to take them very regularly, they just have such nasty side effects and when I mentioned them to the Doctor he says " well you will probably need a blood transfusion with that number going into surgery...BUT blood transfusions are PRETTY safe now a days" talk about scare tactic, I didn't even think doctors could do that now a days.
-He is a good Doctor though, so I 'll go back.
+She is generally a dream to take anyway, but without the other ones, it was all so easy.
+Everything seems to be going good with the baby, The heartbeat at 142 (average is between 120 and 180) so I can't tell from that if I need to get some pink or blue sleepers yet.
+The only thing is my iron is really low (92 is the count if that means anything ) my doctor even got his secretary to phone me the following day to remind me to take my iron pills.
+I thought there was something really wrong as I had come home to a message on the machine to call the doctor's office...always a message that increases heart rhythm slightly, and then she just wanted to remind me to take my pills.
+Am I getting old or crazy or what, when my Doctor phones to REMIND me...I will make more of an effort to take them very regularly, they just have such nasty side effects and when I mentioned them to the Doctor he said "Well you will probably need a blood transfusion with that number going into surgery...BUT blood transfusions are PRETTY safe nowadays" talk about scare tactic, I didn't even think doctors could do that nowadays.
+He is a good Doctor though, so I'll go back.

 Thursday, September 9, 2010